MarceloCas/MCB.Demos.ShopDemo.Monolithic/README.md

 # MCB.Demos.ShopDemo.Monolithic

-This project is a source code of [MCB.Demos.ShopDemo.Monolithic](https://www.nuget.org/packages/MCB.Demos.ShopDemo.Monolithic/).
+This project is a source code of MCB.Demos.ShopDemo.Monolithic

 ## Labels